 1. Increased Biodiversity

-Furthermore, mature trees create an environment that encourages the growth of other plants that would otherwise not be existent thereby increasing food varieties for animals and the local people.
+Furthermore, mature trees create an environment that encourages the growth of other plants that would otherwise not exist, thereby increasing food varieties for animals and the local people.

 Social forestry is seen as the best way to reduce carbon dioxide in urban settings.
-Trees energy-saving effect also indirectly lowers the carbon dioxide emissions by reducing the demand for power.
+Trees’ energy-saving effect also indirectly lowers carbon dioxide emissions by reducing the demand for power.

-It is estimated that planting of 100 million trees would help save 22 billion kilowatt-hours and about 33 million tons of carbon dioxide annually after ten years according to a 1990 study by Akbari and others.
+It is estimated that planting 100 million trees would help save 22 billion kilowatt-hours and about 33 million tons of carbon dioxide annually after ten years, according to a 1990 study by Akbari and others.

-On its own, a mature Bradford pear can store up to 306 kg of carbon dioxide in its aboveground biomass.
-Trees help to reduce carbon dioxide by acting as a carbon dioxide sink and by reducing energy use.
+Alone, a mature Bradford pear can store up to 306 kg of carbon dioxide in its aboveground biomass.
+Trees help reduce carbon dioxide by acting as a carbon dioxide sink and reducing energy use.